AliHj98/Flipper-phone-app-sim800l/README.md

 #Phone App For sim800l module
 [Flipper Zero](https://flipperzero.one/) app to control SIm800l via UART interface.

+Check https://github.com/AlexKaut/flipperzero-flipperphone-sim800l-v0.1/tree/main for detailed pinup and info on how to make a module

 ## Download fap
 |  **FW RougeMaster** |